 - iPhone 5S, SE, 6, 6 Plus, 6S, 6S Plus, 7, 7 Plus

 - iPad Air, Air 2, mini 2, mini 3, mini 4, Pro (12.9 inch ... both gens), Pro (9.7 inch), iPad (9.7 inch), Pro (10.5 inch)

 - iPod touch (6th gen)

 To get the iOS 11 public beta on your iPhone, you'll need to first enroll in the Apple Beta Software Program, then it's smooth sailing from there.
-However, the public beta won't be available until late June, so you just have to be patient.
-If you're not patient, you can try to find someone with a developer account that can give you a profile to use.
-See the next section for downloading the iOS 11 dev beta.
+The public beta just opened up on June 26, so no more waiting!
+If you're a developer, see the next section for downloading the iOS 11 dev beta.